Belssie/Music/README.md

 REST API with Spring Boot & Spring Data JPA
 Consisting of information about music - title, author and genre.
 ## Technologies
-The project is created on Spring Tools Suite 4/Java and the used database is MySQL and is used for pure testing on:
+The project is created on Spring Tools Suite 4/Java with MySQL database and is used for pure testing on:
 - GET, POST, PUT, DELETE operations on the database;
 - JPQL queries;
 - scheduler;